JiazeCai/JiazeCai.github.io/_projects/2_project.md

 ## Design

 The current design of the flapping-wing UAV incorporates several innovative features to enhance its flight capabilities.
 It has individual degree-of-freedom (DoF) for each wing for pitching and flapping, which allows for more complex flight patterns.
-Note that the recent design is partially referenced from Prof. Raphael Zuffery's paper {% cite zufferey2021eflap %}.
+Note that the recent design is partially referenced from Prof. Raphael Zufferey's paper {% cite zufferey2021eflap %}.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">